teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

 ![Imgur](http://i.imgur.com/E9JLkwk.jpg)

 Each trigram set of the correct form is stored in `cityngrams.index`.
-If we query the index with a misstyped  word "berln" well get pretty accurate results since 5 matches were found.
+If we query the index with a mistyped  word "berln" well get pretty accurate results since 5 matches were found.
 It will also return some other results that match the trigrams so we'll have to do one more step to get the best suggestions possible.
 The levenshtein distance between two words will simply tell us how many characters we need to change to get the same word.
 So the levenshtein distance between "Berlin" and "Berln" is 1 because we only need to add an "i" for the words to match.
-So we'll sort our result from our `cityngrams.index` by levensthein distance and return the suggestins to the user.
+So we'll sort our result from our `cityngrams.index` by levensthein distance and return the suggestions to the user.
 Pretty simple but powerfull, isn't it?

 The front end of the [demo page](http://cities.tnt.studio/) is build with [react](https://facebook.github.io/react/).
 In the upcoming months will create an on-line course on how to get started with React and Laravel so make sure to subscribe to our newsletter below.
 Also, follow us on twitter [@nticaric](https://twitter.com/nticaric) and [@sasatokic](https://twitter.com/sasatokic)